chris-bc/wendigo/README.md

 * [X] Change Bluetooth BDA and WiFi MAC
 * [ ] Use Flipper Zero's LED to indicate events

+### Roadmap

+For a more detailed overview of planned and implemented changes [refer to the Wendigo roadmap](https://github.com/chris-bc/wendigo/blob/main/docs/Wendigo-Roadmap.md).

 More might come after this - Or it might not.
 My previous Flipper app, [Gravity](https://github.com/chris-bc/flipper-gravity), tried to include everything including the kitchen sink, and as a result it did everything poorly.
 My primary goal with Wendigo is a quick and easy way to do reconnaissance and extract as much information as possible from a device(s), displaying everything using native Flipper UI components.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>